 Making Slow-Cooker Rotisserie Chicken Pho Ga broth

+If you’ve ever longed for a chicken pho recipe that starts out with rotisserie chicken, look no further.
 By making chicken broth with the bones right away, you’re ensuring that you get every drop of flavor and every possible bit of value from your rotisserie chicken.

 The crown jewel in rotisserie chicken broth-making is the stuff in the bottom of the container.
 It’s not all fat: it’s mostly collagen, which is what makes for truly fantastic broth.